msmilkshake/TalkingBots/README.md

 https://twitch.tv/aiBotsChat

-Two google nest minis having a chat. this project is a teibute to SeeBotsChat amd it utiliEs cleverbot.com to generate their messages.
+Two google nest minis having a chat. this project is a tribute to SeeBotsChat amd it utiliEs cleverbot.com to generate their messages.

 this was also done just to practice some Java.